gkruja/MoneroAndroidwallet/README.md

 fragment.
 Only one (1) activity is being used.
 The toolbar changes custom views depending  on the fragment that the user is currently located.

+### How to Contribute
+A good way to help is to test, and report bugs. ( Please wait until the application is stable enough for testing first)

+Patches should be self contained.
+A good rule of thumb is to have one patch per separate issue, feature, or logical change.
+Also, no other changes, such as random whitespace changes or reindentation.
+Following the code style of the particular chunk of code you're modifying is encourgaged.
+Proper squashing should be done (eg, if you're making a buggy patch, then a later patch to fix the bug, both patches should be merged).

 ### Currently completed but might be missing more testing